 Luckily, the government has made the qualifying criteria simple, which makes the scheme accessible.
 To qualify:

-- Your home will need to have a valid EPC with no outstanding recommendations for loft or cavity wall insulation.
+- Your home must have a valid EPC with no outstanding recommendations for loft or cavity wall insulation.

-- Only properties which are fully replacing existing fossil fuel systems will be eligible for support.
+- Only properties that are fully replacing existing fossil fuel systems will be eligible for support.

 If you are looking to take advantage of the Boiler Upgrade Scheme, it is important to assess whether your home is adequately insulated beforehand.
 Energy-saving insulation measures, such as cavity wall and loft insulation, will reduce the heat loss from your home and maximise how effective a newly installed air source heat pump will be.